chromaui/chromatic-cli/README.md

 - We'd like to unify this so there's just a single package on npm.
 - Migrate to Typescript
-- Deprecate all the storybook options in favor of a sane `--config` flag
+- Deprecate all the Storybook options in favor of a sane `--config` flag

 ## Publishing